AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 <h2>ATTENTION!</h2>
 This is not an authoritative, exhaustive, or standard workflow for working with a newly sequenced genome!
 No such thing exists.
 All genomes, datasets, and goals are different, and new tools are constantly being developed.
 The point of this page is just to give examples of some of the things you can do, for people who may be completely new to the arena and would benefit from walking through some of these things just for the exposure.
 Don't let anything here, or anywhere, constrain your science to doing only what others have done!</div>

-Now that that's out of the way, let's get to it.
+Now that that's out of the way, let's get to it!
 <br>

 ---